 Proposals should address one or more of the seven funding priorities detailed below.
-The order of the priorities below does not indicate a level of priority within the priorities.
+The order of the priorities does not indicate a level of priority within the priorities.
+Proposals addressing prevention strategies for protecting natural resources are strongly encouraged.

 A. Foundational Natural Resource Data and Information